rotationalio/rotational.io/content/en/blog/2023-09-01-year-one-lessons.md

 While casually browsing social media, I often come across posts devoted to junior developers.
 Many are focused on sharing tips for how to get that first job.
 Lately, I’ve noticed an increase in messaging aimed at answering the questions that juniors may have *after* securing their first programming gig.

 Last year, I joined Rotational Labs, with the title of Junior Distributed Systems Engineer.
 I'm guessing there are a lot of other junior devs out there celebrating similar milestones; if so, congratulations to you as well.
-But I've decided to gear this post is more towards those of you out there just finishing up that bootcamp, or getting ready to graduate from college, and wondering what comes next.
+But I've decided to gear this post more towards those of you out there just finishing up that bootcamp, or getting ready to graduate from college, and wondering what comes next.

 Going from learning to code via the [100 Devs](https://www.linkedin.com/company/100devs/) bootcamp to working professionally at a startup has required me to learn and grow a lot over the past year.
 I'd like to share some of the lessons I've learned.
 Hopefully, they may be helpful to others who are just starting out.

-### Pair Programming / Co-Working Has Not Let Me Down
+### Pair Programming / Coworking Has Not Let Me Down

-Rotational Labs is totally remote, but we frequently cowork and pair program together using video conferencing and tools like [VSCode Liveshare](https://code.visualstudio.com/learn/collaboration/live-share).
+Rotational Labs is totally remote, but we frequently co-work and pair program together using video conferencing and tools like [VSCode Liveshare](https://code.visualstudio.com/learn/collaboration/live-share).

-Looking back, I'm realizing that every time I’ve pair programmed or co-worked, I’ve gained a considerable amount of knowledge.
-It was a bit of surprise given how I felt about the practice the first few times.
+Looking back, I realize that every time I’ve pair programmed or co-worked, I’ve gained a considerable amount of knowledge.
+It was a bit of a surprise given how I felt about the practice the first few times.

 In the beginning, I’ll admit to feeling more like an observer during pair programming sessions.
 It was like I was trying to soak up what others were saying or writing.
 However, over time, it has helped me gain more confidence in asking questions and sharing my opinions or ideas whether while coding together or during other meetings.